 While not Ohio related, an honorable mention for my favorite book must go to my children's book, Meet Maddie-a passion project inspired by my oldest daughter and her hilarious toddler fashion preferences.
 It's still a family favorite as my younger two (twins!) are in a similar phase at the moment.
-They want me to work from Sweetie's Chocolates; each version and recipe is them into the story now, so perhaps it'll turn into a series!
+They want me to work them into the story now, so perhaps it'll turn into a series!